neutralvision/leads-dashboard/README.md

 - Run `pip install -r requirements.txt`
 - Run `uvicorn main:app --reload`

-App is now running.
-Below you will find some tests to run
+You are live!
+Look below for some test curl commands.
+Run these in order for a walkthrough.

-- Hello World:
+You'll need a fresh db for these to run correctly. just delete your `leads.db` file to reset.

-Sanity test. verify a hello world response
+- Sanity Test

 ```
 curl http://localhost:8000